Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: The randomized algorithm

-As in \cite{beame-luby} and \cite{kelsen}, we will track the degree of the hypergraph through multiple rounds of MARK.
-We will show that, after approximately $(\log n)^{2^r}$ steps of this algorithm, the ``normalized degree'' of the graph (defined in an appropriate way), reduces by a constant factor.
-The key to the analysis is defining the proper measure of graph degree.
-We do so in terms of a single scalar parameter $v$ and the following definition: \begin{definition}[$v$-constrained hypergraph] Given a hypergraph $G$ and a real number $v \geq 0$, we say that $G$ is \emph{$v$-constrained} if for each $X \subseteq V$ with $0 < |X| < r$ and each integer $j \geq 1$, we have
+We will show that, for an appropriate choice of $p$, the ``normalized degree'' of the hypergraph (defined in an appropriate way), reduces by a constant factor.
+We define this measure in terms of a single scalar parameter $\Delta$ as follows:\footnote{This definition, in particular the choice of function of $g$, may seem unmotivated here.
+Please see the proof of Proposition~\ref{Fequil-prop1}, and the remark following that proof, for explanation of why $g$ is defined in this way.
+We contrast this with the definition used in \cite{kelsen}, whose degree condition can be interpreted as $D_j \leq (\Delta (\log n)^{-f(j+|X|)})^j$ for a different function $f$. } \begin{definition}[$\Delta$-constrained hypergraph] Given a hypergraph $G$ and a real number $\Delta \geq 0$, we say that $G$ is \emph{$\Delta$-constrained} if for each $X \subseteq V$ with $0 < |X| < r$ and each integer $j \geq 1$, we have